Logo

 Dallas Rollover Truck Accident Attorneys

-The sheer size and weight of large commercial trucks mean that any type of crash they are involved in can have disastrous consequences.
+Large commercial trucks’ sheer size and weight mean that any crash they are involved in can have disastrous consequences.
 Rollover accidents may be one of the more dangerous and deadly types of truck accidents.
 Although rollover crashes only account for 3.3 percent of all large truck crashes on the road, they are responsible for more than half of the deaths of drivers and their occupants.

 Who pays the price for the damage these accidents cause?
-The answer shouldn’t be you, but unfortunately, that can end up being the case.
+The answer shouldn’t be you, but unfortunately, that can be the case.
 Trucking companies are for-profit businesses that want to keep those profits in their pockets.

-If you or a loved one has suffered serious injuries as a result of a rollover accident, you need to get the help of a lawyer.
-The team at The Benton Law Firm can protect your rights and provide a buffer between you and the aggressive tactics of a trucking company’s insurers and legal team.
+If you or a loved one has suffered serious injuries due to a rollover accident, you need to get the help of a lawyer.
+The team at Benton Accident & Injury Lawyers can protect your rights and provide a buffer between you and the aggressive tactics of a trucking company’s insurers and legal team.

 You shouldn’t be forced to accept a lowball offer that won’t cover all your medical expenses.
-Call us at (214) 777-7777 in order to schedule a free consultation to review the facts surrounding your case.
-We want to help you get the compensation your entitled to.
+Call us at (214) 777-7777 to schedule a free consultation to review your case’s facts.
+We want to help you get the compensation you’re entitled to.

 What Causes a Large Truck to Rollover?

-Rollover accidents pose a danger to the truck driver and everyone else on the road.
+Rollover accidents harm the truck driver and everyone else on the road.
 When a truck rolls over, it can create a chain of events leading to multiple accidents.
 Rollover accidents can block roadways and send cargo and debris flying.
-Unsuspecting motorists who were not present for the accident itself can be severely injured when they hit the field of debris covering the road.
+Unsuspecting motorists who were not present for the accident can be severely injured when they hit the field of debris covering the road.

 It is important to remember that no accident happens the same way twice.
-All truck accidents are different and unique, but there are certain factors that can make a rollover accident more likely to happen.
+All truck accidents are different and unique, but certain factors can make a rollover accident more likely to happen.
 Here are some of the more common causes that contribute to rollover accidents:

 • Steering or brake issues with the truck